-Melanoma tumorigenesis and metastasis: We developed a xenograft assay in which single melanoma cells from patients can form tumors (a).
+Melanoma tumorigenesis and metastasis: We developed a xenograft assay in which single, unselected melanoma cells from patients can form tumors (a).
 This showed that cells with tumor-forming potential are abundant and phenotypically diverse in melanoma, demonstrating that the cancer stem cell model does not apply to some cancers.
-Melanomas spontaneously metastasize in this model, creating for the first time an assay in which the metastasis of patient-derived cells could be studied in vivo.
-We found that metastatic behavior in this xenograft assay correlates with metastatic behavior in patients.
-We used this xenograft model to characterize the mechanisms that regulate distant metastasis, discovering that cancer cells experience a dramatic increase in oxidative stress during metastasis, leading to the death of most metastasizing cells by ferroptosis (b, d).
+Melanomas spontaneously metastasize in this model, creating an assay in which the metastasis of patient-derived cells could be studied in vivo.
+We used this xenograft model to characterize the mechanisms that regulate distant metastasis, discovering that melanoma cells experience a dramatic increase in oxidative stress during metastasis, leading to the death of most metastasizing cells by ferroptosis (b, d).
 The rare cells that survive metastasis undergo reversible metabolic changes that confer oxidative stress resistance (b, c).
 Intrinsic metabolic differences among melanomas confer differences in metastatic potential (c).
-Our data suggest that melanomas tend to metastasize first to lymph nodes because the lymph protects from oxidative stress and confers ferroptosis resistance, increasing the ability of melanoma cells to survive subsequent metastasis through the blood (d).
+Melanomas tend to metastasize first to lymph nodes because the lymph protects from oxidative stress and confers ferroptosis resistance, increasing the ability to survive subsequent metastasis through the blood (d).